Studio Manager Tips

 You don't have to type the year or leading zeroes in dates

-If you type 9/3 and the current year is 2007, then FileMaker will fill in 9/3/07.
+If you type 9/3 and the current year is 2009, then FileMaker will fill in 9/3/2009.
 The only time you need to fill in the year is when you need to make an entry for a different year than the current year.
+To do that type in 9/3/08 and FileMaker will fill in 9/3/2008.
+Most date fields are formatted to show just the last 2 digits of the year.

 You don't have to type extra non-significant zeros in numeric entries.